ericstrobl/MarkovBlanket/README.md

 CODE
 ----

-BackElimCD.m - find Markov blanket by backward elimination.
+BackElimCD.m - Find Markov blanket by backward elimination.
 Variables are in "ascending" order.

-ForSelecCD.m - find Markov blanket by forward selection.
+ForSelecCD.m - Find Markov blanket by forward selection.
 Variables are in "descending" order.

-CreateArtificialMB.m - creates an artificial Markov blanket with linear relationships
+CreateArtificialMB.m - Creates an artificial Markov blanket with linear relationships

-demo.m - examples
+demo.m - Examples